christopherm00/local_securefiles/README.md

 ```

 You will need to set the location of where your files are  in the frontend of Moodle
-## ModRewrite Rule to add to virtual
+## ModRewrite Rule to add to virtual host config
 Apache Server/Virtual Host Configuration:
 This is generally the best place for these rules.
 The target of your RewriteRule should be the path to serve.php relative to your DocumentRoot.